Looking for wedding decor ideas? Check out these wedding signs you can make yourself!

 You can get a similar sign and customize it on Etsy here.

 This glass welcome sign is perfect for more formal or traditional type weddings.
 Besides a glass panel, you would need liquid chalk markers, suitable for use in glass surfaces.

-My favorite is this set because it comes with three other metallic yet elegant colors.
+My favorite is this set because it comes in three other metallic yet elegant colors.

 In this digital age, every photo must be “instagrammable,” as the millennials call it.
 What better way to give your guests this experience than provide them with an Instagram-worthy photo frame and background?